blabla1337/skf-flask/skf/markdown/knowledge_base/126-knowledge_base--Principle_of_least_privilege--.md

 ## Solution:

-The principle means giving a user account only those privileges which are essential to that users work.
+The principle means giving a user account only those privileges which are essential to that user’s work.
 For example, a backup user does not need to install software: hence, the backup user has rights only to run backup and backup-related applications.
 Any other privileges, such as installing new software, are blocked.